htdocs-dev/site/docs/cookbooks/portainer/wordpress.md

   backend:
 ```

-Voilà, after few minutes (time for traefik to get certificates) you should be able to access wordpress at the address in `DOMAIN`
+*Voilà*, after few minutes (time for traefik to get certificates) you should be able to access wordpress at the address in `DOMAIN`

 ## Conclusion

-What I have learned, it is not always good to optimise things,different paradigm, containers have to keep simple and indempotent, 1 database per stack instead of 1 central and
+What I have learned, it is not always good to optimise things,different paradigm, containers have to keep simple and indempotent, 1 database per stack instead of 1 central and fpm vs apache/php was too complex to operate.